0x80/mono-ts/README.md

 ### Using Yarn instead of PNPM

-You should be able to make this work with Yarn using the steps below:
+You can convert this repo to Yarn following the steps below:

 - Delete the root manifest `packageManger` field
 - Delete the `pnpm-lock.yaml` and `pnpm-workspace.yaml` files